Cuttack: Odia film industry

 The Odia film industry has its base in Cuttack.
 The Oriya film industry is popularly known as Ollywood, a portmanteau of the words Oriya and Hollywood.
-In 1974, the Government of Odisha declared film-making and construction of cinema theatres as industry in the state, and two years later, in 1976, it established the Orissa Film Development Corporation in Cuttack.
+In 1974, the then CM of Orissa, Nandini Satpathy declared film-making and construction of cinema theatres as industry in the state, and two years later, in 1976 Orissa Film Development Corporation was established in Cuttack.
 One of the regional offices for the Central Board of Film Certification is situated in Cuttack.

 Movie theatres

 The city has several cinemas playing movies in Odia, Hindi, and English.
 Historically, Cuttack accounted for almost half of the number of cinema halls in the state, but eventually, those numbers declined.
-Presently, Cuttack hosts five single-screen movie theatres named Grand, Brindaban, Samrat, Nishamani, and Jayashree.
+Presently, Cuttack hosts five single-screen cinemas named Grand, Brindaban, Samrat, Nishamani, and Jayashree.
 It also houses two multiplexes, namely Inox and Sangam, the former being the state's second four-screen multiplex after its Bhubaneswar branch.
 Odisha's First Cinema Hall marks its beginning from Cuttack.
 In 1926, a mobile cinema hall named Chameria Cinema Company showed films.
 Thereafter, Annapurna Theatre came into existence.
 In 1932, Hallmuk Cinema Hall marked its beginning at Tinkonia Bagicha.
 Movies like Harischandra and Odia's first movie, Sita Bibaha, were screened at this cinema hall in 1934.
 Another cinema hall named Capital Cinema was also built in Tinkonia Bagicha in 1936.
 The second Odia film, Lalita, was released at the same hall.
 Similarly, in 1944–45 Pravat Cinema Hall near Baropathar, in 1951 Hind Cinema was built.
 In 1962, United Talkies opened in Saheed Bhawan.
 Thereafter, Parvati Talkies was also built in Kalyanmandap of Cuttack Municipality.
 In 1969, Grand Cinema and Suraj Talkies and 1972 Jyoti Cinema, which was renamed Laxmi Hall, started.
 Later, more opened: Durga Hall (1979), Nisamani Hall, Samrat Hall (1980), Brundaban Hall, Sagar Sangam Hall, Devi Cinema (1982), Rajtarangini (1983), Jaysree Talkies (1985).
 In 2018, Inox Multiplex opened, as Odisha's second after Bhubaneswar Inox.

 Demographics

-Population
+Population (2011)

 According to the 2011 census of India, the population of Cuttack City in 2011 was 610,189: 316,242 male and 293,947 female.
 Its urban / metropolitan population was 653,149, of which 338,788 are males and 314,361 are females.
 There were 48,585 children aged 0–6, 8.02% of the total population of Cuttack City: 25,358 boys and 23,227 girls.
 The gender ratio of Cuttack City was 997 per 1000 males, and for children, 916 girls per 1000 boys.

-Literacy
+Literacy (2011)

 Cuttack has an average literacy rate of 91.17%, with male literacy at 97.87% and female literacy at 84.49%.
-The Cuttack ranks high in literacy rate among the Top cities of India.
+Cuttack ranks high in literacy rate among the top cities of India.

-Religion
+Religion (2011)

 Around 89.65% of the city's population are Hindus, while Muslims account for 8.23%, and the rest constitute 2% of the total population.
 Cuttack has the largest population of Christians in the state.